mbr/claus-rs/README.md

 // now the request can be sent with any HTTP client
 ```

+Calling the Anthropic API means sending the entire conversation every time a request is made, i.e. you are responsible for attaching all responses to the set of messages (that includes the user's) every time a request is made.
+See [`examples/simple_chat.rs`](examples/simple_chat.rs) for complete example.

+## Higher-level: Conversations

 For conversation management, you can use the [`Conversation`] type: